b-rodrigues/rap4all/README.md

 A print version through Amazon Kindle Direct Publishing is also planned.

 If you spot a typo, feel free to open an issue or pull request.

+## NEWS

+2023-06-29: A typo was spotted on the PDF version of the book, at the top of page 468.
+The command after `docker push:` was missing.
+This is now fixed.